 Some lobbyists in the public sector work on behalf of local, state, or federal agencies or governments to advance that organization’s interests with certain legislative bodies, according to the National Conference of State Legislatures (NCSL).
 Responsibilities may include lining up backers for a particular bill.
 However, exact duties vary by state, the NCSL reports.
-According to Payscale, lobbyists can make anywhere from $45,000 to $133,000 a year depending on location and experience level.
-Average salary is $72,614.
+According to Payscale, lobbyists can make anywhere from $45,000 to $144,000 a year depending on location and experience level.
+The average salary is $72,614.

 - Nonprofit Director

-A career in public sector administration can offer a satisfying path to leading and making a difference for the community.
+Public administration jobs can offer a satisfying path to leading and making a difference for the community.
 An MPA can help professionals interested in working in public administration to gain the skills and education necessary to seek top-level public service positions.